Farm law stir: Bhupinder Singh Mann recuses himself from SC panel, says ‘will stand with my farmers’

 Farmer unions have refused to hold talks with the court-appointed committee, saying that the members were ‘pro-law’.

 Bhupinder Singh Mann, one of the panel members appointed by the Supreme Court to resolve the deadlock on the new farm laws, recused himself from the committee on Thursday.
-He stated that he would always stand with the farmers and Punjab.
+He said that he would always stand with the farmers and Punjab.

-“As a farmer myself and a union leader, in view of the prevailing sentiments and apprehensions amongst the farm unions and the public in general, I am ready to sacrifice any position offered or given to me so as to not compromise the interests of Punjab and farmers of the country,” he said in a statement tweeted by the Bharatiya Kisan Union, one of the farmer bodies involved in the protests.
+“As a farmer myself and a union leader, in view of the prevailing sentiments and apprehensions amongst the farm unions and the public in general, I am ready to sacrifice any position offered or given to me so as to not compromise the interests of Punjab and farmers of the country,” he said in a statement, tweeted by the Bharatiya Kisan Union, one of the main farmer bodies involved in the protests.

 Mann, 81, is the president of the Bharatiya Kisan Union (Mann) and chairperson of the All India Kisan Coordination Committee, an umbrella body of farmers’ unions.